awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 **DATEFORMAT**
 You can specify only one date format\.
 If the load data contains inconsistent formats, possibly in different columns, or if the format is not known at load time, you use DATEFORMAT with the `'auto'` argument\.
 When `'auto'` is specified, COPY recognizes any valid date or time format and convert it to the default format\.
 The `'auto'` option recognizes several formats that are not supported when using a DATEFORMAT and TIMEFORMAT string\.
 For more information, see [Using automatic recognition with DATEFORMAT and TIMEFORMAT](automatic-recognition.md)\.

-To load the DWDATE table, execute the following COPY command\.
+To load the DWDATE table, run the following COPY command\.

 ```
 copy dwdate from 's3://<your-bucket-name>/load/dwdate-tab.tbl'